rklymentiev/py-for-neuro/chapters/chapter0.md

 <exercise id="7" title="Acknowledgments">

-Thank [Natasha](https://twitter.com/_apfeltasha) for creating a logo for the website.
+* Thanks to [Natasha](https://twitter.com/_apfeltasha) for creating a logo for the website.

-Thank [Ines Montani](https://twitter.com/_inesmontani) for providing the [website template](https://github.com/ines/course-starter-python) for the course.
+* Thanks to [Ines Montani](https://twitter.com/_inesmontani) for providing the [website template](https://github.com/ines/course-starter-python) for the course.

-Thank researchers who are making their data and articles publicly available.
+* Thanks to researchers who are making their data and articles publicly available.

-Thank everyone who is making the knowledge freely accessible.
+* Thanks to everyone who is making the knowledge freely accessible.

-And thank you for participating in the course.
+* And thank you for participating in the course.

 </exercise>